dharaneesh-s/dharaneesh-s/README.md

 Tableau Public: https://public.tableau.com/app/profile/dharaneesh.subramani

+Some of my Projects:

+▪ Swire Coca Cola Capstone Project: Developed a predictive model utilizing historical data to accurately predict the popularity (using Yelp API), longevity, and total 3-year sales volume of new customers for Swire Coca-Cola.
+Employed a variety of classification models to achieve high accuracy in the predictions.
+Designed and developed an interactive dashboard to provide stakeholders with real-time access to insights and predictions.
+Measured the project's success based on the accuracy of the predictions and the effectiveness of the dashboard in supporting decision-making processes.

+▪ Orange Juice Sales Prediction: Constructed a predictive model to predict the probability of customers buying a specific orange juice brand, analyzing the performance of orange juice brands in the grocery store chain using glm (logistics regression) and Xgboost (Gradient Boosted Tree).

+▪ Kaggle House Price Prediction: Predicted house prices using advanced regression models ensemble combining glmnet (Penalized Regression), ranger (Random Forest), and Xgboost (Gradient Boosted Tree).
+Predicted the final price of each home with 79 explanatory variables describing most aspects of residential homes in Ames, Iowa.
+Project ranked in the top 3% out of 5K teams in the Kaggle with an RMSLE score of 0.12 (~89% accuracy).

+▪ Super Bowl Game Day Ad Analytics: Analyzed super bowl commercial tweets from Twitter API using R to provide valuable insights to advertisers, including sentiment and return on ad spend.
+Achieved 3rd place in the Utah game day analytics challenge out of fifty participating teams

+▪ Cricket Data - Web Mining and Visualization: Instrumental in extracting cricket data of players from the cricket database on the web.
+Created and distributed reports using Scikit-learn to represent each player’s performance in the form of charts and graphs using Matplotlib library.
+Technology: Python, BeautifulSoup, Scikit Learn, Matplotlib.

+▪ Medical Data ChatbotMedical Data Chatbot: Instrumental in gathering Lung and Heart Disease dataset, while leveraging to tokenize and separate the keywords from the dataset.
+Provided strategic recommendations to enhancing keywords and frame sentences.
+Technology: Python, BeautifulSoup, NLTK, Scikit LearnInstrumental in gathering Lung and Heart Disease dataset, while leveraging to tokenize and separate the keywords from the dataset.
+Provided strategic recommendations to enhancing keywords and frame sentences.
+Technology: Python, BeautifulSoup, NLTK, Scikit Learn

+▪ Heart Disease Prediction Using Machine Learning Techniques: Created and launched a Heart Disease prediction system by using R libraries to enhance accuracy and decrease time needed.
+Leveraged data mining techniques to assess the severity of heart disease among humans, with a focus on 15 medical parameters for prediction, such as age, sex, blood pressure, and cholesterol level.
+Technology: R Studio, R 3.4.

+▪ Intelligent Tutor System for English Grammars: Designed Intelligent Tutor System, an interactive web application, to assist middle school students in learning English grammar.
+Delivered expert technical support and feedback based on assessments and student knowledge.
+Participated and published a paper in the proceedings of NCCC20 (9th National Conference on Computing and Communication, Mar 6th, 2020).
+Technology: Python, Flask-Bootstrap.

+▪ Age, Gender and Exhaustion Detector: Developed a system to guess the gender, age, and drowsiness of the person in a webcam’s stream or a picture using Deep Learning.
+Deteceted drowsiness by Open CV and Adience data set to classify and alert when the user’s eyes are closed for a long period of time.
+Technology: Python, Open CV, and Keras-Convolutional Neural Networks (CNN).

+▪ Pizza Parlor Application: Created an Android application with user panel, delivery panel, and admin panel for ordering and delivering the pizza.
+Technology: Android Studio, SQLite, Java.Created an Android application with user panel, delivery panel, and admin panel for ordering and delivering the pizza.
+Technology: Android Studio, SQLite, Java.

 <!---
 dharaneesh-s/dharaneesh-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.